MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsHuntGroup.md

 ```

 ### -OverflowActionTarget
 The OverflowActionTarget parameter represents the target of the overflow action.
-For example, if the OverFlowAction is set to Forward, this parameter might be set to a SIP address.
-This parameter is optional unless the OverflowAction is set to Forward, which requires a SIP address.
+If the OverFlowAction is set to Forward, this parameter must be set to a SIP address.
+Otherwise, this parameter is optional.

 ```yaml
 Type: System.Uri